bichitrabehera/bichitrabehera/README.md

 ## Projects

-Here are a few projects I've worked on:
 - [BetterDays](https://depression-test-fawn.vercel.app/) - Better Days is your trusted companion on the path to mental wellness.
 Our platform offers a quick self-assessment to help you understand your emotional state With practical tips and compassionate resources, Better Days supports you in taking the first step toward a brighter, healthier tomorrow.
 - Feel free to explore more on my [GitHub repositories](https://github.com/bichitrabehera).